 We process applications four times a year; please see Ealing Council's PlayStreets page for these deadlines.
 A successful consultation must have been run by these dates to be included in a Traffic Management Order (TMO).
-We encourage schools to start applications 6 weeks before the deadline, to allow time for enough residents to respond to consultations (we need 30% at least response rate).
+We encourage schools to start applications 6 weeks before the deadline, to allow time for enough residents to respond to consultations (we need a minimum response rate of 30%).
 It can be done much quicker though if you do door knocking instead/as well as letters.
 Please note that in total it normally takes up to 12 weeks from starting the application to the first PlayStreet.
-Don't be put off though, the myriad benefits make it all worthwhile!
+Don't be put off though, the numerous benefits make it all worthwhile!